Co-parenting Tips for Divorced Parents with Joint Custody

 A parenting plan is a legally binding document that sets out the requirements for your childrens’ care following a divorce.
 If you and your ex’s attorneys have been ethical, it will have been shaped to ensure you and your children benefit from a fair division of parental responsibility and time sharing.
 As such, it is one of the most important agreements to form part of your divorce finalization.
 Both you and your ex need to ensure you stick to the terms of your parenting plan.

 If your former spouse breaches the plan, taking the matter to court isn’t always the best immediate response.
-Talk reasonably with your ex about the matter and refer them to the terms of the agreement.
+Expert family lawyers and solicitors advise that spouses should first try to reasonably discuss the matter and refer to the terms of the agreement.
 Don’t respond with a tit-for-tat breach of the plan yourself.
 Make a note of the circumstances, though.
 If the problem persists, provide the details to your attorney and seek their advice on how to proceed.

 Support the Blend